danielclickh/marketing-website-preview/src/engineering-resources-data/what-is-columnar-database.md

 ClickHouse Cloud is used by Sony, Lyft, Cisco, GitLab, and many others.

 You can learn more about the problems that ClickHouse solves in the [user stories](https://clickhouse.com/user-stories) section.

+## Why is ClickHouse a popular columnar database today?

+ClickHouse is widely adopted in 2025 because it delivers extremely fast analytical queries on large datasets while remaining efficient to operate.
+Its combination of real-time performance, distributed scalability, and open-source availability makes it a strong choice for organizations building both internal BI tools and external-facing analytics applications.

+ClickHouse continues to evolve rapidly, with an active open-source community and a growing cloud service used by companies of all sizes.

 ## Can I use row-based and column-based stores together?